mhofmann-itnovum/docs-alfresco/search-enterprise/latest/admin/index.md

 o.a.r.listeners.JobLifecycleListener     : Current Status: COMPLETED
 ```

-Once the command is completed, metadata from any existing Repository nodes will be indexed in the Elasticsearch server.
+Once the command has completed, metadata from any existing Repository nodes will be indexed in the Elasticsearch server.
 Change the Alfresco Repository configuration in order to use Elasticsearch as the search subsystem and then re-start the Repository.

 ## Partial Indexing